 |Item 8.01|| |

-On July 6, 2022, Applied Molecular Transport Inc. (the “Company”) issued a press release announcing top-line Phase 2 results from the Company’s MARKET combination trial for AMT-101 in patients with moderate-to-severe ulcerative colitis.
+On December 22, 2022, Applied Molecular Transport Inc. (the “Company”) issued a press release announcing top-line Phase 2 results from the Company’s LOMBARD monotherapy trial of AMT-101 in patients with moderate-to-severe ulcerative colitis.

 A copy of the press release is attached hereto as Exhibit 99.1 and incorporated herein by reference.